JoshDoug/Notes/Containers/Docker/Docker-Commands.md

 Note: With PhpStorm, if docker-compose will not run then check `Preferences > Docker > Tools` and check the entry for docker-compose, if it is just `docker-compose` then try specifying the absolute path (run `which docker-compose`).

-### Old Contaienr Commands - could possibly be deprecated and removed in the future
+### Old Container Commands - could possibly be deprecated and removed in the future

 * `docker ps` - see running containers
 * `docker ps -a` - see all containers, including stopped containers